ucldc/ingest_deploy/README.md

 For multiple items, separate the harvest IDs with commas:

 `python ~/bin/queue_image_harvest_for_doc_ids.py mredar@gmail.com normal-stage 23065--http://ark.cdlib.org/ark:/13030/k600073n,23065--http://ark.cdlib.org/ark:/13030/k6057mxb`

+### 3.5. <a name="nuxeoqa">QA check number of objects harvested from Nuxeo</a>

+To generate a count of the total number of Nuxeo objects harvested (simple objects + complex objects, minus components):

+* Log into blackstar and run `sudo su - hrv-stg`
+* Run `python /home/hrv-stg/code/nuxeo-calisphere/utils/get_collection_object_count.py '/asset-library/UCM/Ramicova'`.
+(Replace the path with the particular project folder for the harvested collection)

 ### 4. <a name="harvestcdbqa">QA check collection in CouchDB stage</a>